 Thunder's Jaylin Williams: Another absence coming

-Williams will be sidelined for a fourth straight contest and remains without a timetable for a return.
-His next chance to play comes in a rematch against the Spurs on Christmas Day.
+Williams will miss his seventh game in a row and remains without a timetable for a return.
+His next chance to play comes Monday against Portland.

 More News